Kinds-of-Intelligence-CFI/animal-ai-dreamerv3/README.md

 ## Install

-1. Install requirements with `pip install --requirement requirements.txt`.
+1. Install requirements with `pip install -r requirements.txt`.
    **Note:** Only Python 3.9 is supported.
 Make sure that is the installed version on your OS, Docker container or virtual environment.
 2. Download the [AnimalAI environment](https://github.com/Kinds-of-Intelligence-CFI/animal-ai#quick-install-please-see-release-for-latest-version-of-aai-3).
 The scripts will look for the env at `./aai/env/{AnimalAI,AAI}.{x86_64,exe,app}`, and later at `./aai/env*/{AnimalAI,AAI}.{x86_64,exe,app}` where the lexicographically latest folder will be selected.
 There is also an `--env` flag to set the path manually.
 3. Run tests to sanity check the installation.